biosaxs-dev/molass-library/paper.md

 Among the above mentioned steps, Low Rank Factorization[^1] is the most distinctive feature of `Molass Library`.
 It is related to the decomposition of species contained in the sample, which is first attained physically by the Size Exclusion Chromatograpy.
 When the chromatographic peaks are sufficiently separated, the decomposition is relatively simple.
 Otherwise it becomes challenging due to underdeterminedness from noisy data, the handling of which is beyond the scope of this paper and should be worked using the future versions of this library.

 Here, we decribe the essense of easier part to give a basic idea of what it is all about.
-To handle the decomposition, it is convinient to express the data using matrices.
+To discuss the decomposition, it is convinient to express the data using matrices.
 Then, ideally, the decomposition should be expressed as follows:

 $$ M = P \cdot C \qquad (1) $$